randylubin/story-synth-docs/src/guide/extensions.md

 You can add an extension to your game by including a row in your Google Sheet with the proper instructions.
 The first column should say 'extension' the second should have the name of the extensions (e.g. 'diceRoller') and the third column should include any customized instructions.

 ::: warning Note
-Extensions are currently only enabled for the 'Shuffled' format

 Some of these extensions require you to write content in JSON.
 These extensions may be updated in the near future to become more designer friendly.
 :::